nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 filesystem: one opaque blob, take it or leave it.
 A Debian package pins a version range, "libssl3, version ≥ 3.0," and trust the maintainer.
 A Nix derivation pins exact bytes, built against *this* glibc, down to the commit.
 Three granularities, all of them wrong.
-One too coarse to share anything, one too loose to verify anything, one so tight that a single byte rebuilds the world.
+One so coarse that sharing is an accident of layer ordering, one too loose to verify anything, one so tight that a single byte rebuilds the world.
 Each misses the thing a binary actually depends on, which is none of the above: an *interface*.
 These symbols, these versions, this ABI surface.

 In the model I'm describing, every built artifact gets an **interface manifest**, mechanically extracted: what it *provides* (soname, exported symbols, hashed into an interface digest) and what it *requires* (needed symbols, per dependency name).
-The crucial property: the manifest is **binding-free**.
+The property everything turns on: the manifest is **binding-free**.
 It names *no other artifact*.
 It's a pure fact about one tree of bytes.